9. Should Self-Funded Seniors apply for Support at Home?

 4. Lock in the Current Funding Rules

-My Aged Care has a long waiting list for Home Care Packages and Self-funded Elders stop paying an Income Tested Care Fee in their 7th year.
-What if the Government changes their rules?
+What if the Government changes the contribution rules for Support at Home?
 The Government has always grandfathered the current rules for existing clients when they change a rule.
-Even if there is only a small financial gain, locking in the current rules may prove a significant financial benefit in future years.
+Locking in the current rules may prove a significant financial benefit in future years.
 I am not suggesting that change is on the horizon… but change is always on the horizon… the only constant is change.
-I consider locking in the current rules by accepting a Level 2 Home Care Package a prudent “risk reduction strategy” and worth doing.
+I consider locking in the current rules by accepting your Support at Home Classification is a prudent “risk reduction strategy” and worth doing.

 What Happens to your Unspent Home Care Package Funds?